mutdroco/mpquic_for_video_stream_backend/README.md

 ## Example Implementation

-An application that does File Transfer using mpquic_nonml_for_video_stream_backend has been shown at [MPQUIC-FTP](https://github.com/mutdroco/mpquic_ftp)
+An application that does File Transfer using mpquic_for_video_stream_backend has been shown at [MPQUIC-FTP](https://github.com/mutdroco/mpquic_ftp)

 In case of any issue accessing it, please reach out to repository owner

 ## Contributing

 We are always happy to welcome new contributors!
-We have a number of self-contained issues that are suitable for first-time contributors, they are tagged with [want-help](https://github.com/mutdroco/mpquic_nonml_for_video_stream_backend/issues?q=is%3Aopen+is%3Aissue+label%3Awant-help).
+We have a number of self-contained issues that are suitable for first-time contributors, they are tagged with [want-help](https://github.com/mutdroco/mpquic_for_video_stream_backend/issues?q=is%3Aopen+is%3Aissue+label%3Awant-help).
 If you have any questions, please feel free to reach out by opening an issue or leaving a comment.

 ## Acknowledgment
-- Thanks to [Qdeconinck](https://github.com/qdeconinck/mpquic_nonml_for_video_stream_backend) for starting this amazing work
+- Thanks to [Qdeconinck](https://github.com/qdeconinck/mpquic_for_video_stream_backend) for starting this amazing work